Schedule a free discovery call with an Independent Financial Adviser (IFA)

-Pensions sit outside the estate and are not normally liable for Inheritance Tax – unless they pay a lump sum that is considered ‘non-discretionary’
+Pensions sit outside the estate and are not normally liable for Inheritance Tax – so this can be a sinple and completely legitimate way to avoid inheritance tax.

 Depending on how old you are when you die, your beneficiaries may need to pay income tax on any pension amount left to them.